tutumcloud/support-docs/getting-started/beginner/link-do.md

 ![](http://cdn.freshdesk.com/data/helpdesk/attachments/production/5000867873/original/Screenshot_2014-09-17_14.15.47.png?1411052516)

 Once successful you'll get a confirmation that your account has been linked!
-Now you're ready to start deploying **Node Clusters**.
+You are now all set to start using DigitalOcean as the infrastructure provider for Tutum.
+Click [here to learn how to deploy your first node](https://tutum.freshdesk.com/support/solutions/articles/5000523221-your-first-node).